Ankur Jain

 Ankur Jain (born c.
-1990) is an American entrepreneur and investor who is the founder and CEO of Bilt Rewards, the first loyalty program that allows renters to earn points on rent.
-Jain has grown the company to a valuation of $1.5 billion since its launch in June, 2021.
+1990) is an American entrepreneur and investor who is the founder and CEO of Bilt Rewards, a credit-card/debit-card company that rewards consumers on rent payments.
+As of August 2025, Forbes estimated his net worth at US$3.4 billion.

-Prior to launching Bilt Rewards, he was the founder and CEO of Kairos.
-He was previously the founder and CEO of technology company, Humin, which was acquired by Tinder in 2016.
-After the acquisition, Jain served as VP of Product for Tinder until May 2017.
+Previously, he founded an investment firm, Kairos, and a technology company, Humin.
+After the acquisition of Humin, Jain also served as VP of Product at Tinder.

-Jain has been a frequent guest on CNBC and Fox Business Network.
-In October 2017, Jain was named a Young Global Leader by the World Economic Forum.
-He was called “The Best Connected 21-year-old-in the World” by Inc. and named to the 30 under 30 list by Forbes, as well as similar lists by Inc. and The Christian Science Monitor.

 Early life

 Ankur Jain was born in Bellevue, Washington, part of the Seattle metropolitan area.
 He grew up in Redmond, Washington and his parents are Anu and Naveen Jain, both entrepreneurs in the technology industry.
+By age 11, he had created the website MyOnlineQuiz.com.

 Jain attended Wharton School of the University of Pennsylvania.